IBM/ddc-cloud-native-security-labs/workshop/lab-03/README.md

     oc new-app --template authors-app -p DOCKER_USERNAME=$DOCKER_USERNAME -p APP_NAME=authors-3
     ```

-8. Once you have verified that the application is deployed and the new pod is running, enter the following command to view the application routes.
+1. Once you have verified that the application is deployed and the new pod is running, enter the following command to view the application routes.

-    ```
+    ```bash
     oc get routes

     NAME    HOST/PORT    PATH    SERVICES    PORT    TERMINATION    WILDCARD